-The imaging performance of the Elite 25e is excellent.
-Their weighted group delay is 0.15, which is very low.
-The GD graph also shows that the group delay never crosses the audibility threshold.
-This ensures a tight bass and a transparent treble reproduction.
-Additionally, the L/R drivers of our test unit were exceptionally well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.
+The imaging performance of the Jabra Elite 25e Wireless is excellent.
+Their weighted group delay never crosses the audibility threshold, ensuring a tight bass and a transparent treble reproduction.
+Additionally, the L/R drivers of our test unit were exceptionally well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps) in the stereo image.

-The Elite 25e have a sub-par isolation performance.
+They have a sub-par isolation performance.
 Due to the earbud design and lack of active noise cancelling (ANC) they provide very little isolation in the bass range.
 This means they will let in all the rumble of airplane and bus engines that occupy the bass range.
-However, in the mid-range, important for blocking out speech they achieve about 16dB of isolation, which is good.
+However, in the mid-range, important for blocking out speech, they achieve about 16dB of isolation, which is good.
 In the treble range, occupied by sharp sounds like S and Ts, they isolate by about 28dB, which is above-average.

 The Jabra Elite 25e have a great leakage performance.
-The significant portion of the leakage is spread over a very narrow range in the treble, around 5KHz, making their leakage very thin sounding and mostly consist of S and T sounds.
-The overall level of the leakage is also low.
-With the music at 100dB SPL, the leakage averages at 29dB SPL, and peaks at 49dB SPL, which is just below the noise floor of most offices.
+The significant portion of the leakage is spread over a very narrow range in the treble, around 5kHz, making their leakage very thin sounding and mostly consist of S and T sounds.
+The overall level of leakage is also low.
+With the music at 100dB SPL, the leakage averages at 29dB SPL and peaks at 49dB SPL, which is just below the noise floor of most offices.

-The recording quality of Elite 25e's microphone is sub-par.
+The recording quality of Jabra Elite 25e's microphone is sub-par.
 The LFE (low-frequency extension) is at 508Hz, indicating a speech that sounds noticeably thin.
-The HFE (high-frequency extension) of 3.4KHz results in a recorded/transmitted speech that is muffled and lacks detail.
-However, it will still be decently intelligible since speech comprehensibility is mostly dependent on the 500Hz-4KHz range.
+The HFE (high-frequency extension) of 3.4kHz results in a recorded/transmitted speech that is muffled and lacks detail.
+However, it'll still be decently intelligible since speech comprehensibility is mostly dependent on the 500Hz-4kHz range.

-The in-line microphone of the Elite 25e has an average-at-best noise handling performance.
+The in-line microphone of the Jabra Elite 25e has an average-at-best noise handling performance.
 It achieved a speech-to-noise ratio of 17dB in our SpNR test.
-This means they will be able to separate speech from ambient noise in moderately loud environments, but will struggle in louder places and are therefore best suited for quite situations.
+This means they will be able to separate speech from ambient noise in moderately loud environments but will struggle in louder places and are therefore best suited for quiet situations.

-The Jabra Elite 25e have a decent battery life, longer than the Jabra Elite Active 65t.
+The Jabra Elite 25e have decent battery life.
 They lasted 16 hours in our battery test which should be enough for most use cases.
-They also do not take too long to charge at 1.8 hrs, provide audio when charging, which is fairly rare for neckband-style headphones and makes them a good option when you're close to a power source, like at home or at the office.
-Unfortunately, they do not automatically turn off when connected to your Bluetooth device even when inactive but have a good standby time that will last up to 22 days but will not automatically shut down like some of the other headphones with an auto-off feature.
+They also don't take too long to charge at 1.8 hours.
+They also provide audio when charging, which is fairly rare for neckband-style headphones and makes them a good option when you're close to a power source, like at home or the office.
+Unfortunately, they don't automatically turn off when connected to your Bluetooth device even when inactive but have a good standby time that will last up to 22 days but won't automatically shut down like some of the other headphones with an auto-off feature.